“Sometimes the correct questions are more important than the correct answers.” —Nancy Willard (1936–)

 The complete electroneurodiagnostic process is as follows:

 History taking: Following the development of the clinician-patient collaborative relationship, the clinician should take a thorough history of the present illness using open-ended questions and follow-up queries.
-Past medical and surgical histories ...
+Past ...